SvarDOS/edrdos/README.md

 ## Kernel flavors
 The EDR-DOS kernel may be built in different flavors.
 The historic one consists of two files, DRBIO.SYS and DRDOS.SYS.
-The new one consists of a single file DRKERNEL.SYS.
+The new one consists of a single file KERNEL.SYS.
 The historic one is what gets built by default.

-DRKERNEL.SYS is compatible with the FreeDOS load protocol.
-It can be used as a drop in for the FreeDOS KERNEL.SYS by copying DRKERNEL.SYS over it.
+KERNEL.SYS is compatible with the FreeDOS load protocol.
+It can be used as a drop in for the FreeDOS KERNEL.SYS by replacing it with the EDR KERNEL.SYS.
 Notice that the kernels are not 100% compatible, especially regarding the drive letter ordering and the expected format of the config.sys files.